 Saint Matthias Characteristics

-Facts of Apostle Matthias
+Characteristics of Apostle Matthias

 The remaining eleven disciples chose characteristics of Saint Matthias to replace the betrayer, Judas Iscariot, before Jesus’ resurrection.

-Thus, these followers of Christ gathered together to cast lots between two candidates: Joseph called Barsabas (Justus) and Matthias.
+Thus, these followers of Christ gathered together to cast lots between two candidates: Joseph called Barsabas (Justus), and Matthias.

 As one of the Twelve, Matthias was an apostle, which meant he was charged with preaching the gospel and helping it spread throughout the known world.
 The word we translate as Apostle (Apostolos) means “one who is sent,” and all of the apostles were sent somewhere.
 But where exactly Matthias went depends on which tradition you follow.